-Cookie-loving, playdough-hating mother of one, freelance writer, journalist, blogger, lover of travelling, juggler (of many roles and occasionally inanimate objects).
+I'm a cookie-loving freelance writer and juggler (of many roles and occasionally inanimate objects).

-I have worked on local and national newspapers and with a number of web-based clients.
-I specialise in working with small and medium-size businesses and organisations to get their message out.
+I have worked as a journalist on local and national newspapers and as a freelance writer with a number of other clients, writing website copy, blog posts and newsletter content, and feature articles.
+I specialise in working with small and medium-sized businesses and organisations to get their message out to the world.

 By Arwen Hann - Pregnancy and having a new baby should be a joyful time, but for some parents, it doesn't quite work out that way.
 For some, especially those who have previously suffered from depression or other mental health issues, the overwhelming feelings that come with being a new parent can be just too much.

 By Arwen Hann - From tiny tauhou (silvereyes) and sparrows to tūī and ruru (moreporks) to ducks and kororā (little blue penguins), all kinds of sick and injured wild birds find their way to the caring hands at BirdCare Aotearoa's rehabilitation centre in Green Bay, Auckland.

 If you have joyful memories of sitting and reading with your toddler, but now they've turned into a teenager and would rather eat brussel sprouts than pick up a book, then you're not alone.
 Many parents worry that their teens have lost interest in reading and about the impact that it might have.

 Great family travel articles and other goodies.
 Read about great camping spots in Australia, road trip on the Great Ocean Road, hiking in New Zealand, safari in South Africa, big city camping, cool camping gadgets and loads more ...